I'm an Aesthetician—These Are the Best Skincare Ingredients of All Time

 6. Salicylic Acid

 Oily and acne-prone skin types in particular will benefit from using products containing salicylic acid—an exfoliating acid often referred to as a BHA (beta hydroxy acid).
 "It works by softening and dissolving keratin, a protein naturally found in the skin that can block pores by causing skin cells to stick together,” says Khorana.
 "It helps loosen desmosomes, allowing the cell to let go of the excess sebum that oily skins like to hold onto.”
-Because salicylic acid keeps pores unclogged, it helps to address concerns like enlarged pores, whiteheads, and blackheads too, and it also exfoliates dead skin cells to prevent future congestion.
+Because salicylic acid keeps pores unclogged, it helps to address concerns like enlarged pores, whiteheads, and blackheads, too, and it also exfoliates dead skin cells to prevent future congestion.

 7. Azelaic Acid

 Azelaic is one of the best skincare ingredients for inflammatory skin conditions that trigger redness in the skin, like acne and rosacea.
 "It’s a very versatile ingredient with anti-inflammatory and antioxidant properties,” says Laftah.
-"It is a free radical scavenger so it reduces inflammation and is also a tyrosine inhibitor which helps fade hyperpigmentation.
+"It is a free radical scavenger, so it reduces inflammation and is also a tyrosine inhibitor, which helps fade hyperpigmentation.
 Plus, because it’s antibacterial and has keratolytic properties [can break down excess skin], it helps treat acne.”
-Despite having acid in the name, this ingredient is super gentle on the skin so you don’t need to be concerned about using it if you have sensitivity.
+Despite having acid in the name, this ingredient is super gentle on the skin, so you don’t need to be concerned about using it if you have sensitivity.

 8. Lactic Acid

 Lactic acid is a chemical exfoliant, categorised as an AHA (alpha hydroxy acid).
-If you have dry skin, rough skin texture, or hyperpigmentation then products containing lactic acid will be great ones to reach for.
+If you have dry skin, rough skin texture or hyperpigmentation, then products containing lactic acid will be great ones to reach for.
 "It works by boosting skin cell turnover and reducing the buildup of dead skin cells,” explains Laftah.
 "Which is how it helps even the skin tone and texture.”
-Lactic acid is one of the more gentle chemical exfoliants and also helps to increase moisture levels, so is one I often recommend to those with dry and sensitive skin.
+Lactic acid is one of the more gentle chemical exfoliants and also helps to increase moisture levels, so it is one I often recommend to those with dry and sensitive skin.

 9. Glycolic Acid